top of page

 Improving Everyday Billing Tasks in a Competitive Fintech Landscape

-PulsePay is Subscribili’s B2B fintech dashboard built for DSOs to manage invoices, billing, transactions, and payment plans across multiple partner practices.
+PulsePay is Subscribili’s B2B fintech dashboard built for DSOs to manage invoices, billing, transactions, and payment plans across multiple partner practices, with billing data integrated through Stripe.
 In a crowded billing and payments software market, usability becomes a key differentiator.

 This redesign focused on identifying friction points in existing workflows and refining the dashboard experience to make high-frequency financial tasks faster, clearer, and easier to manage.